farmerplants/Project3_Group2/README.md

-# UMN Fintech - Project 3 Group 2
+# AGRO Token & AgroDAO
 ## Tyler Hubbard and Wilson Quizhpi
-## AGRO Token & Agro DAO
+## UMN Fintech -- Group 2, Project 3

 ### We will be creating a DAO and token system to benefit the education of farmers globally.
-In our MVP we aim to implement a "learn to earn" model structure for users to better understand various aspects about farming and the different commodities related to farming, a DAO for farmers to make various governance decisions and engage in community outreach, and a token system (AGRO token) built to suit this ecosystem.
+The economy of most countries relies on agriculture, especially in developing countries.
+A DAO governed by farmers would add a much-needed layer of decentralization to the agricultural sector.
+Proposals and community outreach organized through a DAO could ultimately lead to greater farming network for trade and education, which could, in turn, affect a country’s GDP.

+### We created an ERC1155 multi-token contract -- AGRO -- which is fungibility-agnostic and gas-efficient targeted at the global farming community.
+Additionally, we created a DAO for those farmers to have a governance structure with proposals and voting protocols.

 <!-- vscode-markdown-toc -->
 * 1. [GDP](#GDP)